WHATS HOT

 Furosemide: This medication is a diuretic and should not be used during pregnancy.
 It may cause decreased circulation and death of the fetus.

-Glibenclamide: Neonates (newborn babies) may prolonged hypoglycaemia if this medication is taken during late pregnancy.
+Glibenclamide: Neonates (newborn babies) may experience prolonged hypoglycaemia if this medication is taken during late pregnancy.

-Hydralazine: It has been proven to the heart rate of newborn babies.
+Hydralazine: It has been proven to increase the heart rate of newborn babies.

 Hydroxy progesterone: The effects are the same as those of dihydrogesteron.